 Question is, what advice would you give Fred?
-That’s what we’d like you to think about today.
+That’s what we’d like you to consider.
 And it needs to be marketing-based.
 The money’s there, the production system’s in place, it’s just a matter of reaching his fitness-based audience and selling.

 Taking Action on This Step

 Let’s imagine Fred’s offered you a lifetime, no questions asked, 5% share of his company from now till doomsday.
-All you have to do is provide some valuable direction in these three areas.
+All you have to do is provide valuable direction in these three areas:

-Just let your mind wander, and don’t worry, in our next lesson we’ll talk about setting milestones for your business.
+Just let your mind wander, and don’t worry, in the next section we’ll talk about setting milestones for your business.

 What have you achieved so far and what are your major goals for the next few months or years?

-Then of course you have the folks who obsess on this part and try to manage a small army of analytics dashboards and amazing software solutions like FreshBooks or Xero.
+Of course there are folks who obsess on this part and try to manage a small army of analytic dashboards and amazing software solutions like FreshBooks or Xero.

 Once it becomes too much they end up transforming their perspective of the customer journey from something organic into a mesh of math and graphs.
 Most of their day is spent pouring over dense numbers or marketing data and trying to figure out how to alter this metric or that.

-Our goal today is to inspire you to find ways to do more with less data.
-And yes, it’s possible.
-It’s always within reach these days, especially when you’re tuned into your customers!
+Find ways to do more with less data.
+It’s always within reach these days, especially when you’re tuned in to your customers!

 Taking Action on This Step